-Inspect the fuse on the LKB-F Metering Unit.
-If blown, try replacing one time.
-If it blows again immediately, de-energize (power switch off) and then disconnect the white plastic connector (P1 through P6) at the PC card of each of the four channel amplifiers.
-Reenergize, and if the fuse does not blow, measure all power supply voltages, ±50 and ±15 Vdc with respect to common.
+Inspect the circuit breaker on the LKB-F Metering Unit.
+If tripped, try resetting one time.
+If it trips again immediately, de-energize (circuit breaker off) and then disconnect the white plastic connector (P1 through P4) at the PC card of each of the four channel amplifiers.
+Reenergize, and if the circuit breaker does not trip, measure all power supply voltages, $\pm 50$ and $\pm 15$ Vdc with respect to common.
 If voltages are abnormal, replace faulty components in the power supply.

 Using test point TP8 (GRY terminal on power supply) as the measurement reference point (refer to the channel amplifier board schematic), check the voltages at one of the white connectors.
 The voltages, beginning at pin 1 (near pointed end of connector) should be +50V, +15V, 0V, -15V and -50V, respectively.
-If these voltages are normal, turn the power switch off and reconnect the connector (P1) at the channel 1 PC card.
-Turn power switch on; if the fuse blows immediately, the trouble is in the channel 1 card.
-If the fuse does not blow, the channel output voltage should be near zero if the bus current is off, or somewhere near the original channel voltage if the bus current is on.
+If these voltages are normal, open the circuit breaker and reconnect the connector (P1) at the channel 1 PC card.
+Close the circuit breaker; if the circuit breaker trips immediately, the trouble is in the channel 1 card.
+If the circuit breaker does not trip, the channel output voltage should be near zero if the bus current is off, or somewhere near the original channel voltage if the bus current is on.
 Measure the channel output voltage between test points TP8 (GRY) and TP9 (WHT) on the channel amplifier board.
 A full-scale output of +50V or -50V may indicate bad transistors; the transistors associated with the channel should be checked for shorts and opens and replaced if necessary.
 Each of the remaining channels should be similarly checked in turn, using the method just given for channel 1 and turning off the power before plugging in or unplugging any connector.

-If all signal converter components of a suspect channel appear normal, the Measuring Head resistances should be checked using table 5.1.
+If all Metering Unit components of a suspect channel appear normal, the Measuring Head resistances should be checked using table 5.1.
 Bus current must be off, or the head must be removed from the bus, to make resistance measurements.
 Any serious deviation from normal resistance levels will necessitate replacement of faulty components in the head.
 (See instructions below.)